classroom of Professor Moving Mangala

 Just because switching off the light on leaving the room seems inconsequential, it does not mean we shouldn't do it.

-For example, when the entrepreneurial bhratrupathi-3 is rising, a person will develop self-made financial wealth .
+For example, when the entrepreneurial bhratru-pati-3 is rising, a person will develop self-made treasuries .

-Similarly, The financial wealth y second lord brings a lifelong natural attraction * akarshana * to making and holding money, which is especially pronounced when L2 is timelord.
+Similarly, treasuries of the dhanesha ruler of 2-treasuries brings a lifelong natural attraction * akarshana * to making and holding money, which is especially pronounced when dhanapathi-2 becomes the Vimshottari Dasha timelord.

-L9 rising brings the"bhagya" or fortune of dharma-sthana very strongly into the person's life.
-Dasha periods of the 9th lord for one with L9 rising may be exceptionally auspicious.
+Dharmesha-9 residing within kalpasthana-1 brings the bhagya fortune of dharma-sthana very strongly into the person's life.
+Dasha periods of the 9th lord for one with Dharmesha-9 rising may be exceptionally auspicious.

-By contrast, to have the 8th lord rising will bring occult interests and a struggle to understand hidden matters.
+By contrast, to have randhresha-8 rising can bring occult interests and a struggle to understand hidden matters.
 You can apply this reasoning to the effects of any rising house lord.

-Naturally the mother's social and spiritual condition, her attitude, will have a tremendous impact on the native .
+Naturally, the mother's social and spiritual condition, her reputation and social status, have a significant impact on the native .
 Her dignity substantially defines her child's life experience.
 Planets in lagna will make the mother's impact more intense.

 | As 5th-from-9th , Tanu Sthana signifies one's great-grandchildren.9th house is grandchildren.
 5th-from-9th is the children of the grandchildren. |